esp8266/Arduino/doc/reference.rst

   that ``String``, ``std::string``, ``std::vector`` and other classes which use contiguous memory that may be resized must be used with extreme care (ensuring strings aren't changed, vector elements aren't added, etc.).
+  The underlying problem, an allocation address could be actively in use at the instant of an interrupt.
+Upon return, the address actively in use may be invalid after an ISR uses ``realloc`` or ``free`` against the same allocation.

 * The C++ ``new`` and ``delete`` operators must NEVER be used in an ISR.
 Their call path is not in IRAM.
 Using any routines or objects that use the ``new``